 Set Up a Lookup Field

-Section titled “How Lookups Work”A lookup field stores a reference to a record in another entity.
-In the user interface, it appears as a searchable dropdown.
-When you start typing, HARi searches the related entity and shows matching records.
+Section titled “How Relations Work”A relation field stores a reference to a record in another entity.
+In the form it appears as a searchable picker — when you start typing, HARi searches the linked entity and shows matching records.

-- On the source entity: a lookup dropdown field appears on the form
+- On the source entity: a relation picker field appears on the form

 - On the target entity: a subgrid appears showing all records that reference it

-Section titled “Creating a Lookup Field”- Go to Settings > Entities
+Section titled “Creating a Relation Field”- Go to Settings > Schema

-- Select the entity where you want to add the lookup (e.g. “Contact”)
+- Select the entity where you want to add the field (e.g. “Contact”)

 - Configure: